 2 oz Soda Water

 Flavour wise this drink doesn’t exactly match the qualities of a genuine Root Beer.
 But, it does have that sweet flavour with some herbal notes from the Galliano.
-Some recipes call for a squeeze of lime, but I skipped it, but it might have benefited from a little acid to cut the sweetness.
-It will do in a pinch and is a good drink to serve rookie drinkers.
+Some recipes call for a squeeze of lime, but I skipped that and use Acid Phosphate instead.
+The drink does benefit from a little acid to cut the sweetness.
+If you can find a wintergreen liqueur (rare) a dash or two of it will give a more genuine flavour.
+But, this pseudo-root beer will do in a pinch.

-For the true mixologist out there making your own root beer isn’t that hard.
-If you’ve ever made home-brew beer than root beer is very similar.
+For the true mixologist out there making your root beer isn’t that hard.
+If you have ever made home-brew beer, then root beer is very similar.

 Genuine Root Beer Recipe